PennyLaneAI/pennylane/doc/introduction/measurements.rst

 .. warning::

-    When collecting statistics for a list of mid-circuit measurements, values manipulated using arithmetic operators should not be used.
-If done, correct behaviour is not guaranteed.
+    When collecting statistics for a list of mid-circuit measurements, values manipulated using arithmetic operators should not be used as this behaviour is not supported.

 Changing the number of shots
 ----------------------------